Improve profit with clear unit economics

 (guardrails + cadence)

-Install weekly and monthly review routines
+We install weekly and monthly review routines so the improvements stick.

 Deliverables